TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Hearing her reply, Schulga's heart skipped a beat.

-'_It seems_', he thought, '_This life of mine, has been caught in something beyond me_'
+'It seems', he thought, 'This life of mine, has been caught in something beyond me'

 ◇ ◇ ◇ ◇ ◇